Orcos-nom/Rosbot/README.md

-# ROSbot + UAV
+# ROSbot + UAV — Ground Robot with Aerial Surveillance

-ROSbot is a differential-drive ground robot (ROS 2 Jazzy) with a small UAV mounted on top for aerial surveillance and inspection.
-The ground platform handles navigation, SLAM and obstacle avoidance while the UAV provides overhead imagery and telemetry via MAVLink (`mavros`).
+**ROSbot** is a differential-drive ground robot built using **ROS 2 Jazzy**.
+It is equipped with a 2D LiDAR for SLAM and navigation and uses an Arduino for motor control.
+A **UAV (drone)** is mounted on top to provide **aerial surveillance**, giving a combined ground and aerial view of the environment.

+---

+## 📖 Project Overview
+This project integrates a mobile ground robot and a UAV into a single platform.
+The ROSbot handles ground navigation, obstacle avoidance, and mapping, while the drone enables aerial surveillance for extended situational awareness.
+The system is designed for both **simulation in Gazebo** and **deployment on real hardware**.

+---

-## Features
+## ✨ Features
-- Differential drive with encoder feedback (N25 motors + L298N + Arduino Nano)
+- Differential-drive ground platform
-- 2D LiDAR for SLAM (SLAM Toolbox) and Nav2 for navigation
+- 2D LiDAR for SLAM and autonomous navigation (SLAM Toolbox + Nav2)
+- Arduino Nano for motor & encoder interface
-- UAV integration (PX4/ArduPilot + `mavros`) for aerial imaging
+- UAV mounted for aerial surveillance
-- Works in Gazebo and on real hardware
+- Works in both Gazebo simulation and on physical hardware

-- Teleoperation and autonomous mission examples
+---

-## Requirements
+## 🚁 Drone
+- A quadcopter is mounted on the ROSbot.
+- Purpose: **Aerial surveillance** to complement ground navigation.

+---

+## 🔧 Hardware (Ground Robot)
-- ROS 2 Jazzy
+- **Motors:** 2 × N25 DC motors with encoders
-- `nav2_bringup`, `slam_toolbox`, `mavros`
+- **Motor Driver:** L298N
-- Arduino IDE or `arduino-cli` for uploading sketches
+- **Controller:** Arduino Nano
+- **Sensors:** 2D LiDAR (e.g., RPLIDAR)
+- **Other:** Caster wheel, battery/power system

+---

+## 🖥️ Simulation
-- Gazebo (for simulation)
+- Gazebo for robot and UAV simulation
+- PX4/ArduPilot SITL for UAV (optional)
+- Test SLAM, navigation, and UAV surveillance in virtual environments

+---

+---

-## Quick setup
+## ⚡ Quick Setup
 ```bash
 # clone and build
 git clone https://github.com/USERNAME/REPO.git